cybertraining-dsc/su21-reu-378/project/index.md

 Techniques used in Machine Learning help research dimensions of medical diagnosis.
 Many researchers have attempted to explore the possibility of using various novel algorithms to detect and diagnose children, adolescents, and adults with Autism[^2].
 Researchers believe that there is a correlation between facial morphology and Autism Spectrum Disorder, and that people with Autism have distinct facial features that can be used to detect their Autism Spectrum Disorder[^4].
 Human faces encode important markers that can be used to detect Autism Spectrum Disorder by analyzing facial features, eye contact,facial movements, and more[^5].
 Therefore, machine learning can be used to develop a program where facial images can be analyzed to detect Autism in children.

 Previous research has been done to determine if Autism Spectrum Disorder can be detected in children by analyzing a facial image[^6].
 The author of this research collected approximately 1500 facial images of children with Autism from websites and Facebook pages associated with Autism.
 The pictures obtained were not of the best quality or consistency with respect to the facial alignment.
 Therefore, the author developed a python program to automatically crop the images to include only the extent possible for a facial image.
 The facial images of non-autistic children were randomly downloaded from online and cropped.
 The author set about creating a CNN classifier on this data set, and had already developed a General Purpose CNN with multiple model options.
-The model used was derived from transfer learning using MobileNet V1, and the best accuracy achieved was approximately 93% accuracy on the test set.
 The goal was to achieve 95% accuracy with a low false alarm rate.

 This previous research aimed to create a no cost means to provide a first level screening for autism diagnosis, whereby parents could submit an image of their child and in return recieve a probability of the potential of Autism.
 To contribute to this previous research, this project will analyze facial images of Autistic and non-autistic male and female children using Artificial Intelligence.
+The goal of this project is not to diagnose Autism, but to explore the possibility of detecting Autism in children using a facial image.
 A deep learning algorithm will be used to develop an inexpensive, accurate, and effective method to detect Autism in children.
 This project utilizes a Convolutional Neural Network classifier to explore the possibility of using a facial image analysis to detect Autism in children.

 - [ ] Talk about accuracy predictions and goals.
 - [ ] ADD PARAGRAPH ABOUT ETHICS IN AUTISM.